WendyHanzer/6_1/Assignment03/README.md

 Commands
 --------

-You should see a color cube in orbit around nothing in a vast blueish nothing.
-The Color cube should be rotating on y-axis.
+There will be two cubes, one is earth the one is the moon, the moon is scaled to 27% of the earth.
+The moon will rotate around the earth in the same direction the earht spins, changing rotation of the earth will not change the moon rotation, but the spinning of the earth will change the moon.

 Directions:

-Spin Direction Left: 'z'
+Spin Direction Counterclockwise: 'z' and Down Arrow

-Spin Direction Right: 'x'
+Spin Direction Clockwise: 'x' and Up Arrow

-Rotate Direction Left: ','
+Rotate Direction Clockwise: ',' and Right Arrow

-Rotate Direction Right: '.'
+Rotate Direction Counterclockwise: '.' and Left Arrow

 Left-Click To Reverse Rotation

 Right-Click To Bring Up Menu

+The default "Year" of the cube is 5 minutes.
+Press 1 to change the year to 1 minute.

 Building This Example
 ---------------------